-Come on a 4-day excursion with us to explore the most famous locations in the Golden Circle, Snæfellsnes, and the South Coast.
-See our stunning glacier lagoon Jökulsárlón, Europe's largest glacier and an ice cave in it, and if nature allows, even the magnificent Northern Lights.
+Come on a 4 days excursion with us to explore the most famous locations in the Golden Circle and the South, and the West.
+See our stunning glacier lagoon Jökulsárlón, Europe's largest glacier and travel to the one of the most visually stunning areas of Iceland Snaefellsnes peninsula.

-✓ Snæfellsnes Peninsula Day Tour ✓ 3 Day Blue Ice Cave, South Coast Tour ✓ Three Nights of Accommodation in comfortable hotels with breakfast included and private bathroom And more…
+✓ Snæfellsnes Peninsula day tour ✓ Golden Circle day tour ✓ 2 Days Blue Ice Cave, South Coast tour ✓ Three nights of accommodation with breakfast and private bathroom

 Are you ready for the adventure?

 In this multiday tour package we combine some of our best tour options.
 You’ll get the chance to see the beautiful Western Iceland.
 There, you’ll explore the hidden gem of the West, the peninsula of Snæfellsnes also known as “Iceland in a nutshell”.
 Snaefellsnes is characterized by magnificent and picturesque sites: glacial-carved mountains, endless black beaches, moss topped lava fields, volcanic craters, coastal cliffs topped off by the volcanic glacier Snæfellsjökull and the Center of the Earth.